 Listed under the Carnegie Classification of Institutions of Higher Education, there are over 100 colleges and universities in the small state of Massachusetts, the oldest Ivy League university in the nation: Harvard University founded in 1636.
 A whopping 85% of Massachusetts’ colleges and universities are private, of which five are for-profit, which leaves about 30 public institutions across the state.

 Catholic schools play an important role in higher education in Massachusetts.
-About 45% of Massachusetts residents consider themselves Catholic, making the sate one of the most heavily Catholic States in America.
+About 45% of Massachusetts residents consider themselves Catholic, making the state one of the most heavily Catholic states in America.
 This is reflected in the eleven Catholic post-secondary schools found in the state, including the College of the Holy Cross and Boston College, which is one of the top Fulbright Research Institutions in the nation, with students earning 15 Fulbright Awards in 2017.

 Online learning cuts costs for students across the board and residents can benefit from enrolling in colleges or universities that they may otherwise not be able to attend.
 Highly accredited universities like Northeastern University or the University of Massachusetts all participate, some schools offering up to 50 different degree programs fully online.
-The University of Massachusetts online system, called UMass Online, is considered a world-class research university system and has 5 comprehensive online campuses, each offering their own unique programs.
+The University of Massachusetts online system, called UMass Online, is considered a world-class research university system and has 5 comprehensive online campuses, each offering its own unique programs.